• Skip to main content

 • Add sugar gradually while mixing on low speed.
 Then return to med-high speed and beat for another three minutes.
 The mixture should look thick and glossy - if it doesn't continue beating for another minute.

-• Return mixture to low speed and add vanilla essence and vinegar.
+• Return to low speed and add vanilla essence and vinegar to the mixture.
 Mix until combined.

 • Spoon mixture onto trays to create 8 separate mini pavlova shells.
 Flatten and shape each shell slightly so you have circles of about 8-10cm in diameter.